 # Stacked

-Stacked charts places the items either atop one another (column chart) or side-by-side (bar chart).
+Stacked charts place the items either atop one another (column chart) or side-by-side (bar chart).

 # Stacked Charts

-Stacked charts are used to show how a larger group is divided into smaller groups and what the relationship of each part has on the total amount.
+Stacked charts are used to show how a larger group is divided into smaller groups and what the relationship of each part is to the total amount.

 There are two types of stacked charts:

-Simple stacked chart - each item placed after the previous one.
-The total item is all the items added together.
-Ideal for comparing between groups.
+• Simple stacked chart - each item is placed after the previous one.
+The total number of items equals the items added together.
+This is ideal for comparing groups.

-Percentage stacked chart - shows the percentage-of-the-whole of each group and are plotted by the percentage of each item to the total amount in each group.
+• Percentage stacked chart - shows the percentage as a whole for each group.
+These charts are plotted using the percentage of each item within each group.
 This makes it easier to see the relative differences between quantities in each group.

 # Using Stacked Charts

-To change the display to stacked view simply use the .stacked
+To display a stacked view simply use the .stacked class.

 <table class="charts-css multiple stacked">